The following are samples of my technical writing.

 Most people have now heard of Bitcoin and many have heard of blockchain, but few know what makes them work.

 The above linked document is an explanation that I wrote for my employer, the Komodo Platform.
 The discussion is an extract from a larger document that I also wrote, the Komodo Whitepaper.

 An Introduction to Atomic Swaps and AtomicDEX

-The Komodo Platform has a spinoff project called AtomicDEX.
+My former employer, the Komodo Platform, has a spinoff project called AtomicDEX.
 This software utilizes our innovative atomic-swap technology to allow users to trade digital currency with essentially no middleman.

 For several months I worked with the lead developer of this software to create user-friendly documentation.

 The introductory article listed above is but one example of the many articles and technical commentary I provided.
 This discussion was also included in the full Komodo Whitepaper.